Normalization Layers Are All That Sharpness-Aware Minimization Needs: SAM-ON: Perturbing Only the Normalization Layers

-\subsection{Computational savings.}
+\subsection{Computational savings}

-In Table \ref{tab:runtime} we report the wall-clock time of training a WRN-28 with batchsize 128 on a single A100 with PyTorch.
+In Figure~\ref{fig:runtime} {we report the wall-clock time of training a WRN-28 (left) and a ResNeXt (right) with batchsize 128 on a single A100 with PyTorch.
 Since the normalization parameters at the earlier layers of the network require a gradient, potentially a full backpropagation pass has to be computed for the ascent-step of \textit{SAM-ON}, even though only a tiny fraction of all parameters is perturbed.
 However, as discussed in \cite{Chen2021} for a related setting, the gradients of the intermediate (no-norm) layers do not need to be stored or used for updating.
-This leads to computational gains of \textit{SAM-ON} over \textit{SAM-all} as reported in Table \ref{tab:runtime}.
+This leads to computational gains of \textit{SAM-ON} over \textit{SAM-all} as reported in Figure~\ref{fig:runtime}.

 In contrast, although future development of hardware for sparse operation may allow for acceleration, \citet{Mi2022} report that their sparse perturbation approach does not at present lead to reduced wall-clock time.
 Their approach also suffers from additional computational cost associated with selecting the mask, and hence is outshined by \textit{SAM-ON} both in computational cost and generalization performance (as discussed in Section \ref{sec:sparsity}).

+{We also show results for perturbing only the normalization layers of selected blocks (Block 1-3) of the network, and interestingly the main benefits of \textit{SAM-ON} seem to arise from the later normalization layers, allowing for further computational savings.
+When perturbing only the normalization layers from the last block (B3), the biggest computational gains can be achieved (reducing the additional cost of SAM by more than 50\%), without much loss in test accuracy.
+When perturbing the normalization layers from Block 2 and 3 (B2+B3), the test accuracy even slightly improves over \textit{SAM-ON} for both models, while the runtime is still significantly lower.
+We have not investigated this variant of \textit{SAM-ON} thoroughly, i.e. in combination with other ASAM perturbation models and more network architectures, but think that this is an interesting research direction for future work.} }